OFS/ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 ### **5.1 AFU Error Handling**
 <a name="afu_error_handling"></a>

-In this Intel OFS design, the AFU Interface Handler handles error logging for all VFs in the AFU.
+In this OFS design, the AFU Interface Handler handles error logging for all VFs in the AFU.
 Errors handled are as follows

 <table>
     <thead>